 Thanksgiving will be here in the blink of an eye.
-Now is a good time to take an inventory of your kitchen utensils and pans for the holidays.
+Now is a good time to take an inventory of your kitchen utensils and pans for the holidays and gather your Thanksgiving essentials.
 Don’t be caught at the last minute without something you find out you need.
 Trust me…I’ve been there!
 And it’s not fun.
 If you’re having company it’s stressful enough without needing to improvise.

 If you roast a turkey an good roaster pan is essential.
 I have had my Calphalon classic nonstick roaster for more than 20 years.
 My husband and I received it as a wedding gift.
 Not only is it good for turkey but I have also used it for lamb and pork roasts.
 What I love about using it for turkey is all the drippings are in the bottom of the pan, ready when you are to make gravy.

 Speaking of drippings I love my fat separator.
 How I ever made gravy before I had it I’ll never know.
 Honestly, I’ve only had mine a few years but I use it every time I make gravy.
 I have the OXO Good Grips 4-cup fat separator.
 While I may not always roast a turkey large enough to produce that much in drippings, I’d rather have one that is too big, than too small.
 I truly believe my gravy is better because of this gem.

 Now this may be old school but I love my turkey baster.
 Plus it makes it so easy to baste the bird rather than trying to use a spoon.
 Oh, the times I’ve burned myself.
 This angled turkey baster is also from OXO Good Grips.
 I have three favorite things about this item.
 First the angle of the baster.
 My old one was straight and I used to burn myself using it.
 Second the cleaning brush.
 You think just washing it with hot soapy water will do the trick but using the brush makes me feel like it’s thoroughly clean.
 Lastly, the integrated stand.
 No more laying it on the counter to roll around.
 Makes it a little less messy too.